moellpau/handwritten-digit-recognition/README.md

 <a name="impl"></a>
 ## 3. Implementation and hardware setup

+* Picture system architecture

 ### Hardware setup
 * Arduino Nano 33 BLE Sense
 * Button
 * Power Bank
 * Speaker

+* Arduino in more detail - close-up
+* Picture from complete hardware structure

 ### Software tools
 * Edge Impulse
 * Arduino IDE

 ### Deep Learning Workflow
-1. Decide on a goal
+1. Decide on a goal <br>
+recognition of digit 1,2,3 with Arudiono Nano 33 BLE Sense and air-writing
-2. Collect a dataset
+2. Collect a dataset < br>
+* Pcture from hardware usage/training
+* Charts about training and test data and dominant/used hand
+* Picture of all digits and guide how to draw - start and end point and angle how to use device
-3. Design a model architecture
+3. Design a model architecture <br>
+* Structure ML model or screenshots Edge Impulse
-4. Train the model
+4. Train the model <br>
+* Screenshots Edge Impulse
-5. Convert the model
+5. Convert the model <br>
-6. Run inference
+6. Run inference <br>
 7. Evaluate and troubleshoot
+* Confusion matrix of measuring accuracy
 (cf. Warden, P., & Situnayake, D. 2019).